Biodiversity Net Gain: Achieving BNG

 - Offers recreational activities such as fishing, camping and hiking

-The idea of mandatory biodiversity net gain is a structured and regulated method of prioritising and ensuring that all of the factors listed above are supported and encouraged in the years ahead.
-As biodiversity net gain applies to all development projects, it causes a universal approach from governing bodies.
+The idea of mandatory BNG is a structured and regulated method of prioritising and ensuring that all of the factors listed above are supported and encouraged in the years ahead.
+As BNG applies to all development projects, it causes a universal approach from governing bodies.
 Therefore, as BNG is a government policy, it prevents any potential issues with key stakeholders.

 Biodiversity Net Gain: The Environment Bill

 The Environment Bill was passed this year as it received royal assent.
 Therefore, BNG will soon become mandatory through the forthcoming Environment Act in November 2023.
 However, the National Planning Policy Framework also requires a net gain approach which should be achieved in a measurable way.

 Within this Environment Bill, it aims to include the development of effective conservation covenants, increase the use of recycling, improve air and water quality, recall products that violate environmental standards, protect local wildlife species, regulate chemicals that may harm the environment, reduce plastic waste and use resources in an efficient manner.

 As a result of this Bill, BNG has been served as a core policy with numerous long term effects on ensuring the preservation of habitat types for a minimum of three decades.

 Is Biodiversity Net Gain Mandatory?

 The Environment Act received Royal Assent in England in November 2021.
 It introduces a requirement to deliver BNG for developments in England.
 There is a two-year transition period before the net gain requirement becomes law (in autumn 2023).

 The current national policy in England, The National Planning Policy Framework (NPPF) Paragraph 179 states: